Rural Resident Medical Officer Cadetships for Indigenous Medical Students

 How to Apply

-Applications for the Rural Resident Medical Officer Cadetships for Indigenous Medical Students are now closed.
+Applications for the 2025 intake of the Rural Resident Medical Officer Cadetships for Indigenous Medical Students have now closed.

 Further information about the program can be found in the Program Guidelines.